 “It was extremely, extremely love beyond,” Sister Daria said.
 “There is no way I could have become a doctor without their support.”

 Sister Daria left the United States in June and began her internship August 15.
 After a year, she will earn a license to practice in Tanzania.
 It will also enable her to network with other doctors.

 “Physicians in Tanzania are very intelligent by their own means because they learn from each other and they don’t have the facilities we have here,” Sister Daria said.
 “We do things together.
 We share knowledge and that’s our library.
 That’s how we work.”

-Sister Daria will minister to the poor and needy patients in the region, treating such maladies as malnutrition, dehydration and malaria and HIV.
+Sister Daria will minister to the poor and needy patients in the region, treating such maladies as malnutrition, dehydration, malaria and HIV.
+She will also be dealing with patients with human immunodeficiency virus (HIV).
 A key element of treatment, she said, will be educating patients on their conditions and how to take care of themselves in case they are not able to return to the hospital for follow up visits.

 To improve the care she can give, Sister Daria is working with MedWish, a non-profit organization in Cleveland that repurposes medical equipment discarded by hospitals and redistributes them in developing countries.
 Precious Blood Parish paid the $5,000 cost to ship the first container of medical equipment.
 Sister Daria will use the equipment to furnish a clinic for her order.
 She has more equipment from MedWish and is raising money to pay for a second shipment.

 With her resources, contacts in the United States and the Sisters of the Precious Blood, she sees God working through her to reach others less fortunate.